hackall360/oxi-llama/README.md

 `ollama serve` is used when you want to start ollama without running the desktop application.

+## Architecture and technology

+The Ollama daemon, CLI, and supporting libraries are implemented in Rust and shipped from the workspace defined in `Cargo.toml`.
+Each subsystem (server, runner, model loading, templating, etc.) lives in a dedicated crate under the `rust/` directory and is built together through Cargo.
+A handful of platform-native projects remain by design:

+- `macapp/` contains the Electron desktop application that consumes the Rust APIs.
+- `installer/setup.iss` and the scripts in `installer/` and `scripts/` provide Windows and POSIX packaging glue around the Rust binaries.

+See [docs/rust-migration.md](./docs/rust-migration.md) for a historical view of the Go-to-Rust migration and the current component inventory.

 ## Building

 See the [developer guide](https://github.com/ollama/ollama/blob/main/docs/development.md)